pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1026 Learning Design

+When I continue read my book about microservices, but I start learning event driven architecture in this part of the book I take a break in this part to make deep dive in this point I think that this is very important topic in programming and system design in general.

 ##### Day 1025 Good Day

 Today I was a bad experience in my work well maybe I should say in my old work, today I quit my work the Monday I